dariussattari/Genomic-Compression/README.md

 If you use this work, please cite:

-> Sattari, D., Boateng, K. *Genomic Compression with Decoder-Only Transformers.* 2026.
+> Boateng, K, Sattari, D. *Genomic Compression with Decoder-Only Transformers.* 2026.

 A link to the paper will be added once available.